-Applying for a Horizon 2020 funding scheme is truly a long and meticulous process.
+Applying for a Horizon Europe or ERC funding scheme is truly a long and meticulous process.
 It goes without saying that the content of the proposal is the most important aspect.
 But, second to the content are the visual aspects of the proposal.
 Such visual aspects can create a positive reading experience which guide the reviewer to key points of the proposal.
 On the contrary, lack of attention to the application’s visual flow can create a messy, confusing and unpleasant experience.
 In this article, we’ll review our top tips for acquiring a visually-successful grant application.

-The Horizon 2020 proposal template refers first to the mandatory structure outline in terms of headings and subheadings.
+The Horizon Europe proposal template refers first to the mandatory structure outline in terms of headings and subheadings.
 Next, it refers to a minimal set of formatting instructions which affect the overall ‘look and feel’ of the proposal.
 This generally focuses on the page limits, margins, font size, and font type.

-The case of ERC is somewhat similar, but there is one significant difference to keep in mind: ERC project proposals are much less structured than other Horizon 2020 project proposals, both conceptually and in how they are written.
+The case of ERC is somewhat similar, but there is one significant difference to keep in mind: ERC project proposals are much less structured than other Horizon Europe project proposals, both conceptually and in how they are written.
 This means that ERC applications have a minimal suggested outline of headings for presenting the research project.

-In both cases, Horizon 2020 and ERC, the applicant is ultimately given a large amount of freedom to enhance the presentation of the project proposal with any visual elements.
+In both cases, Horizon Europe and ERC, the applicant is ultimately given a large amount of freedom to enhance the presentation of the project proposal with any visual elements.
 So how should this “freedom of design” be utilized to the best of the application’s advantage?
 Now’s the time for additional tips to consider.
 Let’s go!

 Point #1 – Proper use of titles and subtitles in the grant application